 - during the third week of classes - 50% (50% is non-refundable);

 - during the fourth week of classes - 25% (75% is non-refundable);

 - After the fourth week of classes - 0% (100% is non-refundable).

-Always contact the Financial Aid Office before dropping, withdrawing, auditing, or deciding not to attend a course to confirm how it will affect your financial aid.
-You should also review both the Return of Title IV Financial Aid Funds (R2T4) and the Satisfactory Academic Progress (SAP) policy to make an informed decision.
+Students should contact the Financial Aid Office before dropping, withdrawing, auditing, or deciding not to attend a course to confirm how it will affect their financial aid.
+Students should also review both the Return of Title IV Financial Aid Funds (R2T4) and the Satisfactory Academic Progress (SAP) policy to make an informed decision.

-If you decide to drop, withdraw, audit, or stop attending a course, please be aware that it can reduce your financial aid eligibility depending on the type of aid you have, how many credits you are no longer attending, and the timing of when your enrollment changes.
-You will be required to repay any financial aid that you are no longer eligible to receive and it can negatively impact your Satisfactory Academic Progress.
+Students who decide to drop, withdraw, audit or stop attending a course, should be aware that it can reduce their financial aid eligibility depending on the type of aid, how many credits they are no longer attending, and the timing of when their enrollment changes.
+Students will be required to repay any financial aid that they are no longer eligible to receive and it can negatively impact their Satisfactory Academic Progress.